 Scenic Drive - Little River Canyon Rim Parkway

-23 miles, 8 overlooks, 4 trails, 1 unique rock formation, and a thousand memories ready to be made!
+23 miles, 8 overlooks, 4 trails, 1 unique rock formation, and rock climbing access points!
 Connecting Little River Falls and Canyon Mouth Park, the Little River Canyon Rim Parkway grants visitors the opportunity to take in the beauty of the canyon from the west rim, and the challenge of hiking down into the canyon to the river below.
 The Parkway itself is popular with bicyclist in the warmer months, and with those chasing the brilliant reds, oranges, and yellows of changing leaves in the fall.
 Rock climbers can also be found year-round accessing world-class climbing along the canyon.

 Little River Canyon National Preserve is home to three named waterfalls, with multiple unnamed seasonal falls during the winter and spring or after periods of intense rainfall.

 The most popular feature of Little River Canyon National Preserve is Little River Falls.
 At 45 feet (13.7 m) high, Little River Falls demonstrates the power of water, with Little River carving it's way through the sandstone bedrock and creating the beautiful canyon surrounding it.
 The flow of the falls varies with the season.
 Summer and fall find the river low, exposing the picturesque sandstone beneath while leaving pools of water perfect for wading in above the falls, and a wonderful swimming hole below the falls.
 Winter and spring rains bring the waterfall to it's full glory.